TomShacham/shacks/README.md

 - does node handle inflate/deflate ?
   - if not then we can write some filters that do

+## Documentation gotcha reminders

+- Try/catch your multipart form `field` if you have reason to believe the input could be malformed
+  - ie if the input has no name then chrome sends just a final boundary and parsing will blow up
+- application/x-www-urlencoded forms // note chrome only sends this if either a) you specify accept-charset on your form or b) you send a response header of content-type "text/html; charset=utf-8"

 ## Open questions